gergoe-szabo/Summarization-with-fiction-Data---SUMWISE/README.md

-# Master_Thesis
+# Summarization with fiction Data - SUMWISE
-Summarization and Evaluation Playground
+Summarization and Evaluation Playground for the Master Thesis in DH